Prevention – Creating Buy-In

 • Encourage reporting of pest activity by those using the collection, including visiting staff, and external researchers.

-• Separate collections storage and work areas from offices or other areas where food and drink are consumed.
+• Separate collections storage from areas where food and drink are consumed.

 Education